datocms/documentation/src/metalsmith/seo.md

 Meta tags are generated from record's *SEO meta tags* field and the global SEO settings for the administrative area.
 If the record doesn't have a *SEO meta tags* field, the method tries to guess reasonable values by inspecting the other fields of the record (single-line strings and images).

-In you Metalsmith template (in this example `layouts/about.ejs`), you can generate proper HTML tags from this structure like this:
+In your Metalsmith template (in this example `layouts/about.ejs`), you can generate proper HTML tags from this structure like this:

 ```erb
 <html>